I am an entertainment enthusiast with six years of experience as an online pop culture writer.

 Men's Scarecrow Costumes Stay True to the Original

 Men's scarecrow Halloween costumes do a pretty good job of matching Ray Bolger’s clothes.
 There is some discrepancy in the colors, and they look a lot cleaner, but it is obvious who this costume represents.

 Tin Man Costumes Are Changed to Be More Comfortable

 A Halloween costume like the outfit worn by Jack Haley would be very expensive and difficult to move in, so designers use their creativity to make a close representation.
 For men, this consists of a full-body silver suit that, with some slight modifications, could also be used for a spaceman costume.
 The funnel hat, ax, and sometimes heart let people know this is the Tin Woodman of Oz.

 While Tin Man costumes are baggy, Tin Woman costumes are form-fitting.
-The bosom in all the costumes is cut low enough that there is no question where the heart should go.
-The classic funnel hat looks nothing like the movie.
+The bosom in all the costumes is cut low enough that there is no question about where the heart should go.
+The classic funnel hat looks nothing like it does in the movie.
 There was an attempt to make them look more feminine.
 While sometimes this was done with a ribbon, other times it looks more like a dunce cap.